Configuring for multi-tenancy

-Sometimes you need to run multiple applications on the same stack.
-This could be because none of those applications has enough traffic to justify having a dedicated stack for itself or it could be because all the apps on the stack share many resources.
-What ever the reason, you can achieve multi-tenancy for your stacks with Cloud 66 for Docker.
+Sometimes you need to run multiple applications on the same application.
+This could be because none of those applications has enough traffic to justify having a dedicated application for itself or it could be because all the apps on the application share many resources.
+What ever the reason, you can achieve multi-tenancy for your applications with Cloud 66 for Docker.

 To host multiple applications on the same stack, we need to put each one into its own service.
 This can be done using the

 This however has a problem: all applications share the same public ports (80 and 443).
-This means traffic coming to the stack on port 80 (or 443) will be randomly served by any of the applications each time.
+This means traffic coming to the application on port 80 (or 443) will be randomly served by any of the applications each time.

 To fix this issue we can use the Domain Matching feature.
 Domain Matching allows us to share ports and split the traffic by the URL domain name that the client has requested:

 In this example, we split the traffic based on the requested domain.
 As you can see you can match traffic based on multiple domains as well as wildcard (